meggrooms/PyBer_Analysis/README.md

 ## Analysis Overview
 #### Purpose

 PyBer is a multi-billion dollar player in the rideshare business.
-While I've only been with the company for two weeks, I was assigned to analyze all of the rideshare data from January to May 2019, including compelling charts to visulalize the data for presentation to the board.
+While I've only been with the company for two weeks, I was assigned to analyze all of the rideshare data from January to May 2019, including compelling charts to visualize the data for presentation to the board.
 <BR>

 I used two datasets in this project: ride data with the location, date, & fare per ride, as well as driver information.
 The data was gathered to compare the fares and quantity of rides & number of drivers for each city type.
 During the course of this project I was required to create dataframes, plot data into several different chart types, and perform multiple calculations.
 I made use of the tools available, including Matplotlib, Pandas, Python, and Jupyter Notebook.